corsairmarks/planetary_modifier_enhancements/mod/README.md

 * 2.1.0 Add overridden `game_start.2` event to avoid clearing planetary modifiers in starting systems (now limited to only homeworlds as described in code comments), add tag "Galaxy Generation"
 * 2.2.0 Add event to set flag to mark as installed
 * 2.2.1 Remove extra images files to keep distribution lightweight (no script changes)
-* 2.3.0 Remove monthy pulse event, instead fire when a single-player game is loaded
+* 2.3.0 Remove monthly pulse event, instead fire when a single-player game is loaded
 * 2.4.0 Marked compatible with Stellaris version 3.1.* "Lem" - no actual changes
 * 2.5.0 Allow multiple modifiers to spawn per planet, adjust mineral-based static modifiers to affect miner-category output and also mining stations
     * Overwrite most built-in planetary modifiers to allow multiple modifiers to spawn on a single planet (many modifiers were already coded to have increased or decreased spawn chances in the presence of other modifiers - so disabling them for planets with >1 modifier made no sense)